History of the Jews in Chișinău: Post-Soviet era

 Since 1991, following the collapse of the Soviet Union, many Moldovan Jews have made aliyah to Israel or have emigrated to Western countries such as the United States.
 The population of Moldovan Jews is disproportionately elderly, with between a quarter to half of the community being elders.

 Chabad maintains a synagogue in Chișinău.
-Agudath Israel operates the Torat Emet yeshiva.
+Agudath Israel, led by Rabbi Pinchas Zaltsman, operates the Torat Emet yeshiva.

-In 2022, Ukrainian-Jewish refugees found refuge in Chișinău's four main synagogues, including the Sinagoga Sticlarilor (Glassmakers’ Synagogue).
+In 2022, Ukrainian-Jewish refugees found refuge in Chișinău's four main synagogues, including the Sinagoga Sticlarilor (Glassmakers' Synagogue).